 24 Hour Fasting

 This approach is similar to the 5:2 fasting diet, however, requires only one full day of fasting instead of two.

 Alternate Day Fasting

-Alternate day fasting, as the name suggests requires the person undertaking the diet to fast on alternate days.
-This does not necessarily mean a zero caloric intake is required on the non-fasting days, however, caloric intake on fasting days is still very low e.g. under 500 Calories.
+Alternate day fasting, as the name suggests requires fasting on alternate days.
+This does not mean a zero caloric intake is required on the non-fasting days.
+However, caloric intake on fasting days should still be very low e.g. under 500 Calories.

 Where does Sleep Fit in with Intermittent Fasting

 *In case you are wondering, yes, the hours you sleep also count as fasting hours.
 Based on a regular person’s sleeping habits most of us already fast for up to 8 hours every day.